 Visas:

 As a US citizen, you can’t just buy a house and automatically live in Portugal full‑time.
 You’ll need a residence visa (for example, based on passive income, remote work, retirement, or other routes).
 If your reaction to that is “I’m willing to gather documents and follow a process,” great.
-If it’s “Absolutely not, I never want to see another form again,” this might not be your path.Language:
+If it’s “Absolutely not, I never want to see another form again,” this might not be your path.Pets:

 One of the reasons many Americans consider Portugal is access to quality, more affordable healthcare.
 You’ll likely use a mix of private insurance and, in time, public services.
 If better access to care is a big reason you’re leaving the US system, that’s a strong “pro” for Portugal.